-If you plan to hire in the coming year, an annual hiring strategy will help you develop a smart hiring plan that will support your growing company.
+At least annually, companies should develop a smart hiring plan that will support a growing company.
 These tips will help you get started.

 - Are there specific hiring events or cycles to consider?